RedOctober117/quartz/content/Lambda Calculus.md

 $$
 Left of the first equals, we have the application.
 Next, we have $[y/x]$, meaning substitute $y$ for all occurrences of $x$ in the body of $\lambda x.x$.
 Because the body is comprised entirely of $x$, only one substitution takes place.
 Thus, $y$ is returned as the result of $(\lambda x.x)y$.

-This is similar in most parts to languages like python:
+This format is seen in most common languages like python:
 ```python
 def x(x):
 	return x
 ```
 Note, however, that in $\lambda$ calculus, functions do not have names; all functions are anonymous.
-A proper (but invalid) model of this in python is:
+A proper (but syntactily invalid) model of this in python is:
 ```python
 def (x):
 	return x